Use Intercom CSAT Data for Agent Coaching

 Should I show agents their own CSAT ratings in real time?

 It depends on your team culture.
 Some teams find self-visibility motivating; others find it stressful.
-A common middle ground: share positive ratings publicly and route negative ones to team leads for private coaching.
+A common middle ground: share positive ratings (😍 😀) publicly and route dissatisfied ones (🙁 😠) to team leads for private coaching via a DSAT channel on Pro and above.

 How do I coach without demoralizing an agent?